End of war passes by chance of 'two Ukraines' and Putin's satisfaction - News

-For economist and PhD in International Relations from the University of Lisbon Igor Lucena, there are chances of dividing the Ukrainian territory as a way to end the conflict.
+For economist Igor Lucena, a doctor in international relations from the University of Lisbon, there is a chance that the Ukrainian territory will be divided as a way of ending the conflict.

-On the other hand, Thomas Ferdinand Heye, professor at Inest (Institute of Strategic Studies) at UFF (Federal Fluminense University) says he believes that the conquest of just part of Ukraine would not be satisfactory for Putin, even though no one knows exactly what the real goals are. of the Russian leader.
+On the other hand, professor at Inest (Institute of Strategic Studies), at UFF (Fluminense Federal University), Thomas Ferdinand Heye says he believes that the conquest of just part of Ukraine would not be satisfactory for Putin, even though no one knows exactly what the real goals of the Russian leader.

 “[A divisão] it could even immediately diminish or cease hostilities, but the conflict would not be resolved.
-It would remain frozen or dormant until it hatches again.”
+It would remain frozen or dormant until it hatches again,” he explains.

 The consequences of “two Ukraines”

-Despite believing that the fragmentation of Ukrainian territory may occur soon, Lucena, from the University of Lisbon, says she does not believe that separating the countries would be purposeful, because, although it could end the conflict, it would divide families, businesses and traditions.
+Despite believing that the fragmentation of Ukrainian territory could occur soon, Lucena, from the University of Lisbon, does not think that separating the country would be purposeful, because, although this could end the conflict, it would divide families, businesses and traditions.

-“The culture is Ukrainian, even though it has more or less influences from Russia or Europe.
+“The culture is Ukrainian, even if it has more or less influences from Russia or Europe.
 We will be dividing a society that is already formalized.
-So, I think that would be a very negative example for the country”, he says.
+So, I think that would be a very negative example within the country”, he says.

 Lucena also explains that the fragmentation of Ukraine would create an abyss of social inequality, because the most western or most northern side would have great support for reconstruction from the European Union, while the south or east would be under the regency and influence of Russia, without as much financial support and operational capacity.

-Another question would be how would the recognition of other countries take place in relation to the existence of “two Ukraines”.
-According to Lucena, currently, the Ukrainian territory is recognized by all nations and not by Russia, which could change with the fragmentation .
+Another question would be how the recognition of other countries in relation to the existence of “two Ukraines” would occur.
+According to Lucena, currently the Ukrainian territory is recognized by all nations and not by Russia, which could change with the fragmentation.

-“There is no vision that they would actually be recognized, so there would be no trade agreements, international financing, representation of the leaders.
-All this would leave this part of this supposed new Ukraine or East Ukraine, the Donbass region, perhaps a stateless region of the international point of view of decisions and negotiations”, says the doctor from the Portuguese university.
+“There is no vision that they would actually be recognized, so there would be no trade agreements, no international financing, no representativeness of the leaders.
+All this would leave this part of this supposed new Ukraine or East Ukraine, the Donbass region, perhaps as a stateless region. from the international point of view of decisions and negotiations”, says the doctor from the Portuguese university.

-In Heye’s opinion, separation would not be fully accepted by other nations. “[Um país dividido] would be strongly rejected by various powers in the international arena and by some developing countries”.
+In Heye’s opinion, the separation would not be fully accepted by the other nations: “[Um país dividido] would be strongly rejected by various powers in the international arena and by some developing countries”.

 But the UFF professor reinforces that, in quantitative terms, Russia has the support or at least the sympathy of a much larger number of countries, which would make the creation of “two Ukraines” end up being recognized by a considerable portion the international community — even amid protests and support from world powers.